lufinkey/react-native-spotify/README.md

 # react-native-spotify

-A Spotify module to use with react native applications
+A react native module for the Spotify SDK

 ## Install